Back To Top

 Lauren is the Content Editor for House Manual, meaning she's an expert in all things cleaning and home maintenance.
 Before joining the team permanently, she was a freelance contributor for Ideal Home and tested everything from vacuum cleaners to electric mops.

-Lauren is also Ideal Home's Certified Expert in Training for Vacuums, so she knows all of the ins and outs of vacuuming - from using a vacuum cleaner more efficiently to effectively vacuuming pet hair (something that comes in handy as the pawrent of a very fluffy pooch).
+Lauren is also Ideal Home's Certified Expert for Vacuums, so she knows all of the ins and outs of vacuuming - from using a vacuum cleaner more efficiently to effectively vacuuming pet hair (something that comes in handy as the pawrent of a very fluffy pooch).

 Molly is Ideal Home's Kitchen Appliances Editor but was formerly an Ecommerce Editor, covering vacuum cleaners and other cleaning products.